parthbilliechamp/Pet-Shield-MERN/README.md

 - <!---Why---> [html5-tutorial](https://html5-tutorial.net/form-validation/validating-email/)'s Code was used because REGEX are already defined to validate particular patterns.
 - <!---How---> [html5-tutorial](https://html5-tutorial.net/form-validation/validating-email/)'s Code was modified by using it in the required conditions which were not mentioned on the source side.

+You can access the analytics module by visiting http://localhost:3000/analytics.
+This is because the admin dashboard is still being developed and this is part of the admin module.
+As a result, we are currently using the analytics module, but in the future, an admin dashboard will be created so that we can view it directly.

 Shivang used 2 images for HomePage.js